SCHOOLS BY STATE

 Employment Trends and Career Areas for Forensic Psychologists in Florida

 You will find quite a few different options when it comes to employment as a forensic psychologist in Florida.
 The state has a number of highly populated areas, and finding employment should not be a problem.
-In fact, the need for forensic psychologists is going to rise across the country in the next few years, possibly by as much as 15%.
+In fact, the need for forensic psychologists is going to rise across the country in the next few years, possibly by as much as 19% by 2024.
 Starting your schools now so that you can get the degrees you need is a great idea.

 When you have your license, you will be able to find work with the court system, the correctional facilities, and with lawyers.
 You might also want to find work as a teacher for schools that have programs in psychology.
 Of course, many people get into the field because they want to work as a consultant for the police.
 This can lead to many interesting cases.